-Meika graduated from Charles Sturt University in Wagga, and has worked in mixed practice for the past seven years.
+Meika graduated from Charles Sturt University in Wagga, and has worked in mixed practice befoe moving here in 2015.
 Meika enjoys all aspects of her job, mixed practice means that each day is different and the variety keeps you on your toes!
 She grew up on a sheep and cattle farm in NSW, with stockhorses and kelpies too.
 Meika can be found at either clinic or out on farm, and enjoys surgery cases particularly.
 Meika has done further veterinary training in equine reproduction, dentistry and lameness.
 She also is a PregCHECK accredited cattle pregnancy tester, recognised with the Australian Cattle Veterinarians.

 Dr Joe Skuse BVBiol, BVSc

-Joe Skuse hails from Queensland originally and has worked in northern and north west NSW for the past 7 years.
+Joe Skuse hails from Queensland originally and has worked in northern and north west NSW, before moving here in 2015.
 Joe has particular interest in cattle medicine and is mostly found out on farm these days.
 However his experience in rural mixed practice means he is involved in a bit of everything!
 He has done further training in equine dentistry and lameness, is a skilled examiner in bull fertility and is an accredited cattle pregnancy tester with the Australian Cattle Veterinarians.
 He is currently undertaking further training course from Dairy Australia as a Countdown Mastitis advisor.